 Guest post by Jay, Leverage Program member and resident lazy fuck

-Let’s be real: you want to have a great body that makes women go crazy, but grocery shopping, healthy eating, and constant cooking sounds like a bitch.
+Let’s be real: you want to have a great body that makes women go crazy, but grocery shopping, healthy eating (which this website here can tell you how to do), and constant cooking sounds like a bitch.
 It’s actual work, and just thinking about it makes me tired.
 Actually, I’m gonna take a nap right now instead of finishing this article.
 I’m so fucking sleepy.
 Wake me up at 3pm.
 Goodnight.

 But really, it’s very simple.
 There are two types of lazy people.

 1. Smart lazy people who build a good system and sit on auto pilot kicking ass yet putting in no effort